 Among the essential considerations, the Committee looks for the following:

-Please visit our page on Tuition, Scholarships, and Financial Aid page for more information.
+Please visit our Tuition, Scholarships, and Financial Aid page for more information.

 The McKinnon Scholarship is our highest merit-based award, offered in recognition of an applicant’s strength across academic disciplines as well as a commitment to his or her school through extracurricular and community-based activities.
 A McKinnon scholar goes above and beyond what is asked of him or her in the classroom demonstrating exceptional leadership qualities, possessing a solid foundation of core values and a strong understanding of Jesuit education.
 A select number of applicants will also be named Presidential Scholars based on their academic work at their previous schools.

-Please see Loyola's Learning Needs Policy for more information on students with specialized learning needs.
+Please see Loyola's Learning Needs Policy at the bottom of the page for more information on students with specialized learning needs.

 Loyola’s admissions decision is independent of the financial aid decision.
 Therefore, a family’s expression of interest in applying for financial aid has no bearing on whether the student is offered admission.